Fractured Shoulder Overview

 - Shoulder hemiarthroplasty, which involves replacement of the ball (humeral head) of the joint if too many pieces of bone are present.

-For more resources on shoulder fractures, including a clavicle fracture or a humerus fracture, please contact Dr. Matthew Provencher, orthopedic shoulder specialist in the Vail, Aspen and Denver, Colorado area.
+For more resources on a fractured shoulder, including a clavicle fracture or a humerus fracture, please contact Dr. Matthew Provencher, orthopedic shoulder specialist in the Vail, Aspen and Denver, Colorado area.